imbbLab/EPIGENE/README.md

 # EPIGENE
 EPIgenomic GENE prediction in R.
 EPIGENE uses a multivariate HMM to predict active transcription units.

 ## Contact
 sahua [at] staff [dot] uni-marburg [dot] de

+#### *Citation*

+If you are using CRUP, please cite the following publication:\
+This is still unpublished work.

+> Sahu A., Li Na., Dunkel I., Chung HR.
+EPIGENE: genome-wide transcription unit annotation using a multivariate probabilistic model of histone modifications.
+BioRxiv, DOI: 10.1101/2019.12.17.878454

 ## Installation
 ##### R PACKAGES